April in the rhythm of TCM: Kickstart your spring energy and new beginning

 7. Work with emotions

 It helps to learn to recognise emotions in time, experience them, and let them go, instead of keeping them inside.
 Release can take a very simple form.
 This includes dancing, moving to a rhythm, or spending time outdoors.
-It's important that pressure doesn't accumulate but finds a safe outlet.
+It's important that pressure doesn't accumulate but gets a safe outlet.

 Nature is also a very natural support.
 Greenery, fresh air, and regular time outdoors help to harmonise energy and bring a person back to greater calm.